golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Broadcasting and neighborhood

-**What is neighborhood?**
+**What is a Neighborhood?**

-Before describing broadcasting the concept of neighborhood must be introduced.
-Neighborhood is subset of Nodes in the network that are closest to a given Node in terms of some abstract metric.
-Each Node has it's own neighborhood.
-This metric doesn't need to have any relation to any real world closeness of Nodes.
-For example Nodes on other part of the globe can be neighbors, whereas 2 Nodes in the same physical network could be too far to be in neighborhood.
+Before diving into broadcasting, it's essential to understand the concept of a neighborhood.
+In a network, a neighborhood is a subset of Nodes that are considered closest to a given Node based on an abstract metric.
+Each Node has its own neighborhood.
+This metric doesn't necessarily reflect the real-world proximity of Nodes.
+For instance, two Nodes on opposite sides of the globe could be neighbors, while two Nodes within the same physical network may be too distant in terms of this metric to be in the same neighborhood.

-In peer-to-peer networks concept of Nodes distance is often used for faster Node discovery.
-Since current Golem network layer implementation uses Relay server for finding Nodes, neighborhood doesn't serve this purpose.
-Although it can be easily imaginable to have kademlia implementation as a fallback in case of Relay downtime, currently the only reason for having this concept is broadcasting.
+In peer-to-peer networks, the concept of Node distance is often used for efficient Node discovery.
+However, since the current Golem network layer relies on the Relay server for Node discovery, neighborhoods don't serve that purpose.
+Although it’s conceivable that a fallback, such as a Kademlia-like implementation, could be used in the event of a Relay server downtime, for now, the primary purpose of the neighborhood concept is broadcasting.

-Broadcasting can be used by various algorithms to propagate certain information through the network.
-The most important usage of this functionality is [Offers propagation](#offer-propagation) algorithm.
-Implementing algorithms is responsibility of other modules, net module provides only set of operations that can be used as building blocks.
+Broadcasting is a mechanism used by various algorithms to propagate information throughout the network.
+Its most significant application is in [the Offer Propagation algorithm](#offer-propagation).
+While the implementation of specific algorithms is handled by other modules, the network module provides the necessary operations as building blocks for these processes.

 **Broadcasting**